 Lots of the time this project will help me share old and new worksongs, I'll make recordings of me actually doing work and finding songs that fit.
 Sometimes I'll interview other practitioners to get their songs and their advice (especially old-timers!)
 Other times I'll highlight a tradition, getting inside what makes it work.
 Whatever it is, I aim to bring you interesting recordings, with lyrics and historical background, too.

 But I need your help to do it!

 Worksongs.org has been the main platform for my work collecting these useful songs - it's a site that I run with whatever time and money I can spare.
 But it's getting expensive.

 With a reliable income from your monthly patronage on this platform, I can pay for what I'm already doing, and devote much more time to the project.

 The more support we get, the further afield we can go

 With each milestone we hit, we’ll explore another part of the world, adding to the archive as we go.
-New England Worksongs, you betcha!
+New England Worksongs, 'bout magine!
 Swedish Cow Calls, ja!
 Tanzanian Jogging Songs?
 Jambo!

-TO BE CLEAR: All of the stuff that comes out of this project will go up for free onto Youtube.
+TO BE CLEAR: All of the stuff that comes out of this project will go up for free online.
 So you don't actually need to do this in order for it to happen.
 But someone does.
 How about you?